gacela-project/container/README.md

 ## Usage

 You can define a map between an interface and the concrete class that you want to create (or use) when that interface is found during the process of auto-wiring via its constructor.
 For example:

+### Container

+Get (create) an instance by class name.

 ```php
 $mappingInterfaces = [